HiAS7/The-Sauce-Book-Online/_classes/Warlock.md

 can cast the chosen spells as rituals.
 You can’t cast the spells except as rituals, unless you’ve learned them by some other means.
-You can also cast a warlock spell you know as a ritual if it has the ritual tag.\
+You can also cast a warlock spell you know as a ritual if it has the ritual tag.<br/>
 On your adventures, you can add other ritual spells to your Book of Shadows.
 When you find such a spell, you can add it to the book if the spell’s level is equal to or